 Name Description Instance The instance names, in their assigned Groups.
 If no groups are defined, all MySQL instances are contained by the All group.
 The check box enables you to select all instances.
-Notes Displays a note icon, if a note was defined on the Instance Details tab.
-If a note was defined, hover the cursor over the note icon.
-The note is displayed as a tooltip.
+Notes Displays a note icon, if a note was defined on the Instance Detail was defined, hover the cursor over the note icon.
+The note is distooltip.
 Versions: MySQL Displays the version of the monitored MySQL instance.
 Versions: Agent Displays the version of the monitoring agent.
 Versions: Operating System Displays the type and version of operating system on which the MySQL instance is installed.
 Port Displays the configured MySQL port.
 Data Dir Displays the configured data directory of the MySQL installation.
+More An overflow menu (three vertical dots) that offers context-specific opt as Edit Instance.